Dmitry099/senior/README.md

 `issubclass(class, classinfo)`

+## Composition vs Inheritance
+In composition, a class contains one or more objects of other classes as private members to use the functionalities of other classes through their objects.
+Composition is a ‘has-a’ relationship between classes.
+For example, a car has an engine, and a person has a heart, etc.
+Composition allows the reusability of code while having classes and objects being loosely coupled, so that changing codes is easier.

+In inheritance, a class directly acquires all the attributes and methods of another class or classes and then extends or specializes them.
+Inheritance is an ‘is-a’ relationship between classes.
+For example, a teacher is a person, and an apple is a fruit, etc.
+Inheritance also allows reusability of the code by removing code redundancy.
+However, it binds the classes closely.
+As a result, changing the code in the parent class must be done carefully, since it affects the child classes as well.

 ## `__slots__`

 The special attribute `__slots__` allows you to explicitly state which instance attributes you expect your object instances to have, with the expected results: